Windfalls

+Plot and plant-based characters

 The stories follow three friends: Berry, Butterbur, and Rosebay.
 They are Windfalls, and they live in Windfall Land.
 They meet many other Windfalls on their adventures.
 The programme features a cast of 21 supporting characters, each designed from a different plant: Daisy, Evening Primrose, Pampas, Fern Polypody, Thistle, Cowslip, Delphinium, Uncle Onion, Cornflower, Lucky Four Leaf Clover, Vi, Ola, Pansy, Bella Donna, Twitch Grass, Couch Grass, Holly, Ivy, Nettle, Dock, and Daffodil.

+Production

 Windfalls was produced by FilmFair and Central Independent Television for ITV; it premiered on 14 April 1989, and ran for 26 episodes.
 Two episodes were transmitted back-to-back for each broadcast.
 When the series was syndicated on other networks, such as the Australian Broadcasting Corporation in Australia, Knowledge Network and TVO in Canada, Channel 5 in Singapore and TVNZ's Channel 2 in New Zealand, the episodes were broadcast singly.
-The series was also broadcast on the military channel BFBS in Germany as well as in several countries including Cyprus and Falkland Islands but with the series transmitted back to back with two episodes just like its original UK television airings.
+The series was also broadcast on the military channel BFBS in Germany as well as in several countries including Cyprus and the Falkland Islands but with the series transmitted back to back with two episodes just like its original UK television airings.

 The programme was animated by Isabelle Perrichon, who later worked on the FilmFair animated series Rod 'n' Emu (1991).